charliecalvert/CloudNotes/Isit322/Isit322Final2018.md

 The main goals of the 2018 Final for Isit322 are to:

-- Create a working GitExplorer
+- Create a working GitExplorer integrated with PouchDB.
 - Create a working NativeExplorer
+  - I'm not expecting PouchDB here, but if you can do it, great.
 - Have at least 20 tests running on GitExplorer
   - Get at least 10 tests running for Native Explorer

 ## Database Steps

-I'll do something like this:
+I'll do something like this when looking at GitExplorer:

 1. Look to see if you told me what folder you want me to look at.
 2. Go to that folder and start your program.